My Account

 Everything was equal except for when they experienced gains and losses.

 Here’s how we came up with those numbers.
 Investor A and Investor B both invested $400 a month—but during two different 10-year periods.
-Investor A’s 10-year investment is represented by actual S&P 500 Index® returns from 9/1/1994 to 8/31/2004.
+Investor A’s 10-year investment is represented by actual S&P 500®Index returns from 9/1/1994 to 8/31/2004.
 Investor B's investment is represented by S&P 500 returns from 8/1/2008 to 7/31/2018.

 Each 10-year period had the same cumulative return (176%) and average annualized return (10.7%).
 But notice how the path to those returns was very different.

 Investor A was the clear winner early on.
-Investor B had a rocky start, but it didn’t result in major dollar losses because of the small account balance at the time.
+Investor B had a rocky start, but it didn’t result in major dollar losses because of the small investment balance at the time.
 Eventually, Investor B experienced slow, steady, compounding returns.

 But when Investor A ran into a few tough years, there wasn’t enough time to recover.
-The negative returns later in the period had much more of an effect on their larger account balance.
-The result?
-Investor A ended up with $36,376 less.
+The negative returns during the second half of the period had much more of an effect on the larger investment balance.

 Late Losses Drag Down Investor A’s Final Balance